-- When performing a Global Arm, if there are faults in either partition, the system will enter a Summary Mode.
-Faulted zones in all the partitions will be displayed.
+- When performing a Global Arm, if there are faults in any of the selected partitions, the system will enter a Summary Mode.
+Faulted zones in all the selected partitions will be displayed.
 These faults must be corrected or bypassed.
-This Summary Mode will end in approximately 120 seconds if no keys are pressed. - When performing a Global Disarm, if either of the partitions has a condition which would cause the keypad to beep (e.g., alarm memory or a trouble condition), the system enters a Summary Mode and displays the condition.
+This Summary Mode will end in approximately 120 seconds if no keys are pressed. - When performing a Global Disarm, if any of the selected partitions has a condition which would cause the keypad to beep (e.g., alarm memory or a trouble condition), the system enters a Summary Mode and displays the condition.
 This Summary Mode will end in approximately 120 seconds if no keys are pressed.